Did you know that all children are musical?

 experiences.
 Music Together's nine song collections--each identified by its own

 color, instrument name, and graphic--are presented in a 3-year cycle

 of three semesters per year.
 They are nonsequential, so a family can

 join at any semester and attend class for 3 full years before

 Our babies and mixed-age classes are for children from birth through 6 months and from birth through kindergarten age, respectively, accompanied by a parent and/or other adult caregiver.
 Each babies and mixed-age class meets for 45 minutes once weekly.
 Adults can take solo classes, too!
 We offer the Guitar for Grownups program for beginner guitar-players who want to wow their families.

 Starting in fall 2013, we also began offering Uke U., a mommy-and-me beginner ukulele program for children and their caregivers.
 This program was developed not by Music Together but by Jackie in response to requests from her families.

-To take a look at a class, click here for an online video.
+to take a look at a class.

 To hear song samples, click here.
 Or listen to our Music Together founders and experts, director Kenneth K. Guilmartin and director of research Lili M. Levinowitz, talking to Caucus: New Jersey about our program.
 And check out Music Together's "'Hello Song' Around the World Music Video"!